 The company’s search for a partner led it to San Francisco-based NetSuite and into the cloud.
 NetSuite is a provider of cloud-based business management software, which offers a fully integrated system covering ERP/financials, CRM, ecommerce, inventory manufacturing, and more.

 “Speck is a fast-growing, mid-market company,” says Roman Bukary, head of manufacturing distribution industries at NetSuite.
 “It’s an interesting game.
 They have to be very flexible and dynamic.
 Speck realized that going on premise wouldn’t be viable, [in part because of all the locations involved in their operation].
 So it had to be cloud.”

 “At first, we were completely contract management,” Morgan explains.
 “We bought goods complete, 100 percent of the time.
 As we grew, we had the opportunity to become more efficient and opened our assembly plant in Mexico.
 That required work-order manufacturing and a BOM (bill of materials).
-Then, as we continued to grow, the missing piece [became] MRP (material requirement planning).”
-As Speck was finalizing requirements, NetSuite was assembling an advanced solution referred to as NetSuite Advanced Manufacturing.
+Then, as we continued to grow, the missing piece [became] MRP (material requirement planning).
+As Speck was finalizing requirements, NetSuite was assembling an advanced solution referred to as NetSuite Advanced Manufacturing which did have it.”

 NetSuite started adding more sophisticated manufacturing capabilities about three years ago, Bukary explains.
 “We knew that if we were going to be successful in mid-market manufacturing that it was critical that we added MRP.”

 NetSuite Advanced Manufacturing is a natural extension to core NetSuite built on the NetSuite platform.
 “Speck can’t deploy server-based tools to their [multiple] locations, because they’d have software everywhere,” Bukary says.
 “And the infrastructure might not be good enough.
 So they use the cloud.
 They can access it from anywhere, which is why Speck made the decision.
 They have complete cloud service to run their business.”